-Youth Justice NSW contracts non-government service providers to deliver the Youth on Track early intervention scheme in seven sites across New South Wales3.
+Youth Justice NSW contracts non-government service providers to deliver the Youth on Track early intervention scheme in seven sites across New South Wales.
 The scheme is designed to coordinate services for 10-17 year olds who are at risk of long-term involvement with the justice system, and their families, to address the underlying causes of their offending.
-Young people can be referred to the scheme by NSW Police, school staff, solicitors, and other community and health services without requiring a court order.
+Young people can be referred to the scheme by NSW Police or by school staff without requiring a court order.